12 Popular Plastic Injection Molding Materials

 Polyurethane (PU) resins are versatile thermosetting polymers known for their flexibility, toughness, and abrasion resistance.
 They exhibit excellent mechanical properties over a wide range of temperatures.
 PU resins can be formulated to have varying degrees of hardness, elasticity, and chemical resistance, making them suitable for a wide range of applications.

-• Key Traits: Excellent adhesion, insulating, chemical-resistant
+• Key Advatange: Excellent adhesion, insulating, chemical-resistant

 • Used For: Electronic encapsulation, composites, adhesives, coatings